Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 </p>

 ## IMU
-The IMU reads the Romi's relative heading uses it's built-in accelerometer and gyrometer.
+The IMU reads the Romi's relative heading using it's built-in accelerometer and gyrometer.
 The IMU is essential to keeping the Romi driving straight when line following is not possible.
-The Romi's intial heading value is stored as a reference datum to make degree turns respective to the intial hesading.
-Using the IMU with the PID, the Romi can drive straight in the desired direction.
+The Romi's intial heading value is stored as a reference datum to make degree turns respective to the intial heading.
+Using the IMU with the it's PID, the Romi can drive straight in any desired direction.

 ## Main
 After obtaining each of these files, they are used within the main file which is formatted as a scheduler using the cotask.py and task_share.py files.
 The resulting task diagarm can be observed in